Multi-purpose fighter P-38 "Lightning"

 And yet the R-38 is not as perfect as it follows from the article and in maneuverable combat

-The Americans made a plane!
-Many countries tried to create a twin-engine fighter, but they were made by night fighters or bombers (Me-110, Pe-2,3).
-Of course, the twin-engine loses to a single-engine fighter, but the Lightning was at the level.
+The Americans have succeeded in creating a plane!
+Many countries tried to create a twin-engine fighter, but due to their sluggishness they were made into night fighters or bombers (Me-110, Pe-2,3).
+Of course, a twin-engine is inferior to a single-engine fighter, but the Lightning was on par.
 Plus a powerful battery and range. hi

 3. +3